MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-localization.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: availability, localization
-ms.date: 06/11/2021
+ms.date: 01/10/2020
 ms.author: edupont
-ms.openlocfilehash: 6967e54999c1bb2a0a9e7fe095e8c3cca9543ec8
+ms.openlocfilehash: 572e56b6d1ba95a427faed89c2f86471c0fea929
-ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
+ms.sourcegitcommit: ead69ebe5b29927876a4fb23afb6c066f8854591
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 06/30/2021
+ms.lasthandoff: 01/14/2020
-ms.locfileid: "6321711"
+ms.locfileid: "2952906"
 ---
-# <a name="local-functionality-in-prod_long"></a>Local Functionality in [!INCLUDE[prod_long](includes/prod_long.md)]
+# <a name="local-functionality-in-prodlong"></a>Local Functionality in [!INCLUDE[prodlong](includes/prodlong.md)]

-[!INCLUDE[prod_short](includes/prod_short.md)] has a combined localisation strategy inclusive of both Microsoft-led and partner-led models.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] has a combined localisation strategy inclusive of both Microsoft-led and partner-led models.
 In this section, you can see descriptions of functionality that applies to the countries where Microsoft provides the regulatory compliance and other local functionality.

 For a list of currently supported markets, see [Country/Regional Availability and Supported Translations](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations?toc=/dynamics365/business-central/toc.json).

 ## <a name="local-functionality"></a>Local Functionality

-To learn about the local functionality for each country/region, choose the related link:
+To learn about the local functionality for each country, choose the related link:

 | Region | Country | More information |
 | --- | --- |--- |